coleifer/peewee/docs/peewee/installation.rst

     respectively.

 * `Cython <http://cython.org/>`_: used for various speedups.
 Can give a big boost to certain operations, particularly if you use SQLite.
+Since the generated C files are included with the package distribution, Cython is no longer required to use the C extensions (as of v3.6.0).
 * `apsw <https://github.com/rogerbinns/apsw>`_: an optional 3rd-party SQLite
   binding offering greater performance and comprehensive support for SQLite's C APIs.
 Use with :py:class:`APSWDatabase`.